crabhi/endNote2RIS/README.md

 ## Shortcomings

-The path to PDF files is hardcoded.
+- The path to PDF files is hardcoded.
 It points to the PDF directory of EndNote.
 It would be better to extract it as a parameter.
 Please submit a patch if you do.
 Thanks. :-)
+- The URL doesn't get imported by RefMan.
+- The file location doesn't get imported by RefMan.